 Background

 The transition from external funding for health programs in low and middle-income countries has gained increased importance in global health and development discourse in recent years (1, 2).
 It is at the convergence between improvements in economic status and health indicators in some developing countries that had previously benefited from Global Health Initiatives (GHI)(3).
-It is also at the intersection with the current trends in global health financing which aim to increase country ownership and strengthen local capacity (4).
-Different forms of donor exit strategies include financial (on-budget and off-budget support), onsite and offsite support have been documented.
+It is also at the intersection with the current trends in global health financing which aim to increase country ownership and strengthen local capacities (4).
+Different forms of donor exit strategies include financial (on-budget and off-budget support), technical, onsite and offsite support have been documented.
 However, irrespective of the form that this cessation takes, their effect on the sustainability and maintenance of service delivery gains achieved has been reported to take different forms such as a relapse, continuity or even better performance thereafter (5).
 Uganda has enjoyed relatively consistent donor support for reproductive maternal newborn and child health (RMNCH) programming right from the 1978 Alma Ata declaration of Primary Health Care (PHC), through the Safe Motherhood program in the 1990s, up to the 2000 initiation of the Millennium Development Goals (MDGs) and currently during the Sustainable Development Goals (SDG).
 By donor transition, we refer to a systematic cessation of financial and technical support from bilateral and multilateral donors for Global Health Initiatives (GHI) to central support by respective governments.

 Drawing from earlier case studies across the globe, the inability of donor-recipient governments to sustain the scale of intervention implementation post-transition has prompted a re-think in transition prioritisation and planning(6).
 Studies have revealed that despite the capacity building during donor support, the sustainability of public health gains remains a big challenge after the cessation of external assistance (7, 8).
 There are wide perceptions that transition arrangements are either absent, poorly planned or generalised as sustainability or exit strategies which have led to the collapse of intervention gains upon donor exit(8, 9).
 The same predicament was anticipated for RMNCH interventions and yet most evaluations of such interventions have been conducted immediately after the program end date without a long-term focus hence being unable to determine the extent of impact in the longer term.